SaneleM0612/South-African-Crime-Analysis-2010-2013/README.md

 ## Provincial Crime Distribution:

 The province of Gauteng exhibits the highest incidence of crime, followed by the Western Cape and KwaZulu-Natal, respectively.
 These provinces, characterized by large populations and major urban centers, demonstrate a strong correlation between population density and crime rates.
-While crime prevalence is particularly acute in these top three provinces, the analysis underscores that crime remains a pervasive issue across the nation, albeit with variations influenced by demographic and urban factors.
+While crime prevalence is notably severe in these top three provinces, the analysis correlation matrix underscores that crime remains a pervasive issue across the nation, the variations of crimes in around the country is influenced by demographic and urban factors.

 ## Crime Category Insights: